carloscdante/kameleon/docs/README.md

 ##### Expecting response data

 Kameleon also can analyze response data and expect some response values with **data_expected**.
 It scans for response body parameters and check its types.

+##### Tracking response times

+You can set a **time_limit** for the request to complete.
+If it doesn't complete in the interval you set, the test fails.
+Time is measured in milliseconds.

 ##### Body Object